It's a Gift

 It's a Gift is a 1934 American comedy film starring W.C.
 Fields.
-It was Fields's 16th sound film, and his fifth in 1934 alone.
-It was directed by Norman McLeod, who had directed Fields in his cameo as Humpty Dumpty in Alice in Wonderland (1933).
+It was Fields's 16th sound film and his fifth in 1934 alone.

 The film concerns the trials and tribulations of a grocer as he battles a shrewish wife, an incompetent assistant, and assorted annoying children, customers, and salesmen.
 The film reprises routines honed by Fields from his career over the years 1915–1925.
 Fields often tried to recapture sketches that led to his stage success onto film; skits such as "The Picnic", "A Joy Ride", and most famously, "The Back Porch" are all featured in It's a Gift.

-Lesser known than some of Fields' later works such as The Bank Dick, the film is perhaps the best example of the recurring theme of the Everyman battling against his domestic entrapment.
-Historians and critics have often cited its numerous memorable comic moments.
 It is one of several Paramount Pictures in which Fields contended with child actor Baby LeRoy.
+The film was directed by Norman McLeod, who had directed Fields in his cameo as Humpty Dumpty in Alice in Wonderland (1933).

 Plot

-After he inherits some money, Harold Bissonette (mispronounced by his pompous wife as "biss-on-ay") decides to give up the grocery business, move to California, and run an orange ranch.
+After inheriting some money, Harold Bissonette (mispronounced by his pompous wife as "biss-on-ay") decides to give up the grocery business, move to California, and run an orange ranch.
 Despite his family's objections and the news that the land he bought is worthless, Bissonette packs up and drives out to California with his nagging wife Amelia, self-involved daughter Mildred, and bothersome son Norman.
 As they pass several prosperous orange groves, his wife softens and figures he made a good purchase.
-The information about the orange grove is confirmed; his barren plot contains only a tumbledown shack, and a tumbleweed.
-Disgusted, his wife and family are walking out on him.
+Unfortunately, his family's doubts prove correct: his barren plot contains only a tumbledown shack and a tumbleweed.
+Disgusted, his wife and family walk out on him.
 As he sits down on the car's running board, the car collapses under his weight.